therealssj/blog/content/posts/Development Update 126.md

 Those will be the first applications.

 The meshnet, we may rename "SDN" for "Software defined Networking" or just call it "Skywire".
-"Meshnet" will just be a specific transport module or configuration.
-This type of networking is more general than "Meshnet" and is something new completely.
+"Skywire" will just be a specific transport module or configuration.
+This type of networking is more general than "Skywire" and is something new completely.
 This is a new type of networking, mathematically and it is its own namespace and independent from the current internet.

 The meshnet or this new type of network, requires a centralized coordinator (Which can be decentralized, using a decentralized, shared state machine, like a blockchain).
 Eventually we will federalize the network into "Domains" or server groups and are trying to figure out what the best way to federate the network is.